ihor-shndr/realestate-demo/infra/aws/readme.md

 11. In terminal run `aws configure`
 12. Type key and secret

-## Install jq

 ## Set up AWS credentials and create cloud storage for Terraform:
-run `set-up.sh` from `scripts` folder with `app name` as a first parameter.
+in `bash` run `set-up.sh` from `scripts` folder with `app name` as a first parameter.
 Ex: `./set-up.sh myapp`.
 It will prepare Terraform and GitHub repository for the first usage.

 ## Add a new environment: